Find a Job You Really Want In

 -

-The NAACP Legal Defense and Educational Fund is a legal organization that fights for racial justice.
-They accept a small number of requests for legal assistance.
-You can fill out their “Request for Assistance” form here.
+The NAACP Legal Defense and Educational Fund provides legal assistance for racial justice.
+They accept a limited number of requests for help; you can fill out their “Request for Assistance” form here.

 -